Python Project Ideas

 4. Dice Rolling Simulator

 As the name of the program suggests, we will be imitating a rolling dice.
-The program will generate a random number each dice the program runs, and the users can use the dice repeatedly for as long as he wants.
+This is one of the interesting python projects and will generate a random number each dice the program runs, and the users can use the dice repeatedly for as long as he wants.
 When the user rolls the dice, the program will generate a random number between 1 and 6 (as on a standard dice).

 You can create a pre-organized list of words that users can grab words from.
 Also, you must include specific functions to check whether or not a user has entered a single letter or if the input letter is in the hidden word, to if the user has actually inputted a single letter, and to print the correct outcomes (letters).